Image depicts stuttering treatment for adults.

 4. Secondary Behaviors

-Many adults with stuttering develop secondary behaviors in an attempt to “push through” speech disruptions.
-These behaviors might include excessive blinking, facial grimacing, or head movements during moments of stuttering.
+Many adults develop secondary behaviors to cope with stuttering, such as excessive blinking, facial grimacing, or head movements during moments of stuttering.

 5. Avoidance of Speaking Situations

-Over time, the frustration and embarrassment associated with stuttering may lead individuals to avoid social interactions or situations where speaking is required.
-Avoidance can include skipping words, changing topics, or refraining from speaking altogether.
+Frustration and embarrassment associated with stuttering may lead individuals to avoid social interactions or situations that require speaking.
+This can include skipping words, changing topics, or refraining from speaking altogether.

 6. Fear and Anxiety Related to Speaking